-- 1) Report cards are issued four times a year and sent home with the students.
-Report card envelopes are to be signed and returned to the student's teacher within one week of receipt. - 2) Parent-Teacher Conferences are conducted twice per school year: after the first quarter and during the second semester.
+- 1) Report cards are issued four times a year and will be emailed to parents.. - 2) Parent-Teacher Conferences are conducted twice per school year: after the first quarter and during the second semester.
 The first conference is mandatory; every family is expected to attend.
 The second conference is held at the request of the teacher and/or parent. - 3) Special conferences may be requested at other times by the teacher or the parents.
 Parents are asked to make an appointment to see the teacher before or after school.
 Please make these appointments by means of a note or email to the teacher or call the school office.
-It is a policy of the school not to publish the phone numbers of the faculty members.
-The teachers and staff members are not to be called, texted, emailed or contacted by social media at their homes with regard to school matters. - 4) Progress reports may be sent to parents throughout report periods if need arises.
-It is important that parents take the time to look at and comment on the student's work.
-Prior to issuing a D or U on the report card--the teacher will send a progress report informing the parent of the deficiency.
-A conference may also be scheduled. - 6) A weekly newsletter from the principal will be sent out to parents via email.
+It is a policy of the school not to publish the phone numbers of faculty members.
+The teachers and staff members are not to be called, texted, emailed or contacted by social media at their homes with regard to school matters.

+- 4) Progress reports may be sent to parents throughout report periods if need arises.
+It is important that parents take the time to look at, and comment, on the student's work. - 5) Prior to issuing a D or U on the report card--the teacher will send a progress report informing the parent of the deficiency.
+A conference may also be scheduled. - 6) A weekly newsletter with information from all CCS schools will be sent out to parents via email.

-"As a personal means of informing parents as to the development of their children, schools are to schedule conferences on a regular basis.
+As a personal means of informing parents as to the development of their children, schools are to schedule conferences on a regular basis.
 Normally, the children should have the opportunity to be at these conferences.